ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pow/index.md

 sidebar: true
 ---

-Ethereum was always intended to be a [proof-of-stake](/developers/docs/consensus-mechanisms/pos) network, but the research and development required to implement proof-of-stake safely, securely and performantly took several years.
-The network was therefore started with a different consensus mechanism called **[Proof-of-work (PoW)](https://wikipedia.org/wiki/Proof_of_work)**.
+The Ethereum network started using a consensus mechanism called **[Proof-of-work (PoW)](/developers/docs/consensus-mechanisms/pow)**.
 This allowed the nodes of the Ethereum network to agree on the state of all information recorded on the Ethereum blockchain and prevents certain kinds of economic attacks.
+However, Ethereum switched off proof-of-work in 2022 and started using [proof-of-stake](/developers/docs/consensus-mechanisms/pos) instead.

 <InfoBanner emoji=":wave:">
     Proof-of-work has now been deprecated.
 Ethereum no longer uses proof-of-work as a consensus mechanism.
 Instead, it uses proof-of-stake.
 Read more on <a href="/developers/docs/consensus-mechanisms/pos/">proof-of-stake</a> and <a href="/staking/">staking</a>.